sciZer0/7/v/README.md

 <h3 align="center">Problem 2</h3>

-Problem 2 is that on each of the existing blockchains, there is the inequality – great inequality.
+Fundamental Problem 2 is that on each of the existing blockchains, there is the inequality – great inequality.

 *For reference,*